Solid Traditional Foundations

 Right Livelihood (Samyag-Ajīva / Sammā-Ajīva)

-Mind Muar extends this principle to refrain from gambeling or engaging in monetary zero-sum games, in favor of professions that generate genuine value to the world and its inhabitants.
+Mind Muar extends this principle to refraining from gambling or other zero-sum financial activities, and advises choosing professions that generate genuine added value for the world and its inhabitants.

 MEDITATIVE STABILITY (Samādhi / Samādhi)